superfluid-finance/protocol-monorepo/examples/simple-acl-close/README.md

 ## Next Steps
 The written example is only for closing streams, but you can easily modify the resolver to:

- - Automatically upgrade tokens for your account when your supertoken balance is a certain amount
+ - Automatically upgrade tokens for your account when your supertoken balance is at a certain amount
  - Handle managing multiple streams